awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE.md

 ALTER DISTSTYLE ALL
 A clause that changes the existing distribution style of a table to `ALL`\.
 Consider the following:
-+ An ALTER DISTSYTLE, ALTER SORTKEY, and VACUUM can't run concurrently on the same table\.
++ An ALTER DISTSTYLE, ALTER SORTKEY, and VACUUM can't run concurrently on the same table\.
   + If VACUUM is currently running, then running ALTER DISTSTYLE ALL returns an error\.
   + If ALTER DISTSTYLE ALL is running, then a background vacuum doesn't start on a table\.
 + The ALTER DISTSTYLE ALL command is not supported for tables with interleaved sort keys and temporary tables\.